toddy617/npc_bounty/ReadMeFirst.md

 # npc_bounty
 [Quick video showcase](https://streamable.com/sujyy9)

-This is a (somewhat) highly configurable FiveM resource made entirely in Lua.
+This is a (somewhat) configurable FiveM resource made entirely in Lua.
 It's comparable to the GTA:O gang attacks.

 It features basic co-op functionality and many options to tune it to your liking.